benzonati/roblox-external-resources/README.md

 > [!NOTE]
 > This information is provided for **educational and research purposes only**.
-> - We do not condone cheating in online games.
+> - I do not condone cheating in online games.
 > - Sources may change or become outdated.
 Verify safety yourself.
 > **Use at your own risk.**